 Student struggling to choose just one area of study may consider a double major.
 Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.

 If students would like to study something that is not offered as an official major, they can design their own major.
-Massachusetts College of Liberal Arts does not require all students to complete a senior project.
+Massachusetts College of Liberal Arts does not require a senior project for all students.

 Massachusetts College of Liberal Arts has distance learning options for students who are interested in taking classes online.

 Massachusetts College of Liberal Arts offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 Massachusetts College of Liberal Arts offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.